lizageorge/learning-react/Notes/JavaScript Fundamentals.md

 ## Basic JS Features

+- many of these features are Next-Gen JS features, so be sure to compile with a transpiler like Babel with presets

 ### Variable Declarations
 - **Constants** = use `const` = Like a variable, but the value will never change.
 Cannot be changed.
 They’re more to avoid programmer errors.
 It must be initialized, or it’ll give an error